Deepest Condolence(2020)

 The text on each card in generated using a predictive algorithm that uses a dataset of Hallmark Cards and Political Speeches about Covid-19 relief packages.
 The images are derived using a machine learning process called a GAN (Generative Adversarial Network) trained on a dataset of mourning sewing samplers from the 1700’s and 1800’s.
 Generating condolences is an expression of communal grief during a global crisis.
 It is my intention to reexamine traditions surrounding a women’s role in the grief and mourning processes while using this work as a public intervention that also questions the often hallow words of condolence we receive from political figures during a time of crisis.
 As I develop this work into a public installation it is my hope for participants to generate and mail condolence cards to government representatives who are endangering communities by refusing to pass common sense mask and vaccine requirements or just to tell their own pandemic story.

-img/NewWebsitePortfolio/deepestCondolence1.png img/NewWebsitePortfolio/deepestCondolence2.png img/NewWebsitePortfolio/deepestCondolence3.png img/NewWebsitePortfolio/deepestCondolence4.png
+Generate your own condolence card img/NewWebsitePortfolio/deepestCondolence1.png img/NewWebsitePortfolio/deepestCondolence2.png img/NewWebsitePortfolio/deepestCondolence3.png img/NewWebsitePortfolio/deepestCondolence4.png